European-XFEL/Karabo/doc/howto/pythonDevice.rst

 Consider the main steps of the code above, that are important to mention while writing devices in Python:

-1. Import all from karathon:
+1. Import needed pieces from the karabo and karathon packages:

   .. code-block:: python

+      from karabo.decorators import KARABO_CLASSINFO
+      from karabo.device import PythonDevice
+      from karabo.no_fsm import Worker
-      from karathon import *
+      from karathon import (
+          BOOL_ELEMENT, DOUBLE_ELEMENT, OVERWRITE_ELEMENT, SLOT_ELEMENT,
+          Unit
+      )

 2. Decide whether you want to use an FSM.
 In our example we don't use it, therefore we have:

    .. code-block:: python

-     from karabo.no_fsm import NoFsm, Worker
+     from karabo.no_fsm import Worker

    The current recommendation is to use NoFsm.
 If you need an FSM, read :ref:`this <stateMachines>` section.